1992 Army Cadets football team

-The 1992 Army Cadets football team was an American football team that represented the United States Military Academy in the 1992 NCAA Division I-A football season.
-In their second season under head coach Bob Sutton, the Cadets compiled a 5–6 record and were outscored by their opponents by a combined total of 251 to 225.
+The 1992 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1992 NCAA Division I-A football season.
+In their second season under head coach Bob Sutton, the Cadets compiled a 5–6 record and were outscored by their opponents by a total of 251 to 225.
 In the annual Army–Navy Game, the Cadets defeated Navy, 25–24.